Aflatun Amashov

-Aflatun Amashov is the public and political figure of the Republic of Azerbaijan, well-known journalist and publicist, chair of the Press Council of Azerbaijan, Former Chairman of the "RUH" Committee for the Protection of the Rights of Journalists of Azerbaijan, Honorary Cultural Worker.
+Aflatun Amashov is an Azerbaijani journalist and publicist, and Member of the National Assembly.
+He also is chair of the Press Council of Azerbaijan, former Chairman of the "RUH" Committee for the Protection of the Rights of Journalists of Azerbaijan, and Honorary Cultural Worker.

 Biography

-Aflatun Amashov was born on 26 April 1957 in the village of Fakhrali, Bolnisi, Georgia.
+Amashov was born on 26 April 1957 in the village of Fakhrali (Talaveri), Bolnisi, Georgia.